 High Tech Glazing

-Krypton Gas Fill - Clearly the better Choice
+Krypton Gas - clearly better

 EuroLite is the only manufacturer to provide krypton gas filled IGUs (Insulated Glass Units) as standard.